heyteresagreen/heyteresagreen/_notes/my obsidian workflow.md

 4. Change to "share: true" in the frontmatter.
 5. Use a hotkey command to run the [Obsidian Github Publisher plugin](https://github.com/ObsidianPublisher/obsidian-github-publisher), which will look for any new or edited notes with  "share: true" and send them off to Github.

 There's a few quirks and it did take me some time to get it to this state, but in the end it's pretty much what I was after.
-I imagine this will be an evolving situation.
+I imagine this will be an evolving situation...